nataliarodriguez-uc/nrf-portfolio/README.md

 Hello!
 I'm a researcher focusing on optimization, machine learning and data science methodologies.
 Below are snippets and demonstrations of the projects from my acamedic research work, professional internship roles, and external coursework applications.

-## Machine Learning and Optimization Research
+## Machine Learning and Optimization Research Projects

 - #### PDAC Survival Prediction with Feature Selection Analysis
   Status: In Progress of Pushing Code